 Magento and Shopify have been the arch-rivals in the eCommerce platforms race aiming at the mid-market segment.
-Magento and Shopify are leaders in the open-source and hosted platforms segment, respectively.
+Shopify and Magento are leaders in the open-source and hosted platforms segment, respectively.
 While Magento has gone up with its enterprise-level and cloud-hosted offerings, the platform hasn’t yet vacated the contention with Shopify in the mid-market space.

-If you are in pursuit of choosing an eCommerce platform to power your digital commerce aspirations, a comparison between Magento and Shopify is the first thing you might want to know.
+If you are in pursuit of choosing an eCommerce platform to power your digital commerce aspirations, a Magento vs Shopify comparison between Magento and Shopify is the first thing you might want to know.
+Also, if you are looking to migrate from Magento to Shopify or Shopify to Magento, you need to know how the platforms compare against each other.
 So, we’ve made things easy for you.
 We have compared both platforms based on cost and key features to help you make an informed decision.
-We hope you’ll find it helpful.
+We hope you’ll find our Shopify vs Magento match up helpful.

 In this blog, we’ll be covering key areas like

 - Magento 2 and Shopify Comparison based on

 - Customization and flexibility

 Shopify – Variants, target segments, and market share

 When it comes to the matter of choosing Magento or Shopify, you should know the variants in which these platforms are available.
 Shopify is a SaaS-based hosted eCommerce platform that offers multiple plans for businesses to choose from.’Shopify Lite’ is the entry-level version, while ‘Basic Shopify,’ ‘Shopify,’ and ‘Advanced Shopify’ are the plans provided under the Shopify hood aiming at the small and medium business segment.
 3,613,329 brands across the world use Shopify, according to the latest data from Builtwith, which is around 2.7% of top-visited 1 million websites.